CNDLS/engelhard/Readme.md

 * Add your public key to your GitHub account: https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/
 * Once the SSH key is set up, install GitKraken, which is a GUI for Git: https://www.gitkraken.com/
 * Once GitKraken is downloaded and installed, log into it using your GitHub credentials.
+* You may be prompted to install the XCode command line developer tools.
+If so, go ahead.
 * We will use GitKraken to clone (make a local copy of) the repository on GitHub.
 * In GitKraken, click on the the folder icon in the top left corner to open the Repository Management window.
 * In the Repository Management window, click Clone on the left sidebar.